chumleyj/alphabet-snake/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.}
-needs pip install mysql-connector-python

-{Provide a description of your team project.
-Describe how to use the software.}
 This project is a version of the classic game Snake that was developed using the Python programming language.
 Users will be given an image of a word, and will seek to have the snake eat the appropriate letters for that word in order.

 If the snake eats the wrong letters, the snake will lose a life.
 If the snake loses all five of its lives, the game is over.
 The game will also end if the snake runs into a wall or if the snake runs into itself.